SpoddyCoder/teensy-hotas/README.md

 * 4 hat-switch inputs
     * Up, Down, Left, Right
 * 16 button inputs
+* Calibration mode for the anlogue axes
+    * Results saved to EEPROM
+    * And reloaded when the unit is powered on
-* Switchable throttle control mode
+* Switchable throttle control mode (TODO)
     * Standard 0-100%
         * For standard flight sims
     * Centre zero